-CAMPUS ROUND-UP with Samantha King Grimsby boy dead set on a career in funeral planning FEATURED CAMPUS ROUND-UP A former waiter in a Grimsby fish and chip shop is hoping to become a funeral director after taking up an apprenticeship in funeral care.
-Samantha King reports. yan Coombes spent four years working in his local fish and chip shop before deciding he wanted to pursue an alternative career, applying for an apprenticeship within the funeral industry.
+CAMPUS ROUND-UP with Samantha King Grimsby boy dead set on a career in funeral planning A former waiter in a Grimsby fish and chip shop is hoping to become a funeral director after taking up an apprenticeship in funeral care.
+Samantha King reports.
+R has local fish and chip shop before deciding he wanted to pursue an alternative career, applying for an apprenticeship within the funeral industry.
 He has now become the 2000th apprentice on the Co-op's apprenticeship scheme in funeral operations and services.
 Explaining his decision to move into the funeral industry, 23-year-old Ryan said: "I always felt like there was something more rewarding for me to do out there because I enjoy helping people and this is definitely the business for it.
 "I was doing food orders all day and now I'm dealing with the deceased.
 It's a completely different iob.
 "My dad moved to the funeral industry after spending 18 years elsewhere and really enjoyed it, and my uncle has also worked in funeral services for 27 years, so it has always been around in the family."
 Since its launch in 2013 the apprenticeship scheme has attracted a diverse range of applicants, from classical musicians and plumbers, to detective sergeants and cabin attendants, with approximately 500 new apprentices joining every year.
+In 2016, there Tony Batchelor has been appointed training manager at the British Woodworking Federation, a trade association for the UK's woodworking and joinery manufacturing industry.
+In the newly created role, Mr Batchelor will be responsible for working to increase recruitment in the sector, and maintain and develop qualifications.
+He will also work within the Centre of Excellence Network - an initiative set up by the BWF and the National Association of Shopfitters - to ensure training providers and colleges are meeting the needs of industry through regular audits.
+Mr Batchelor spent his early career in the public transport sector, before working in training and skills, including a spell with the British Council to deliver training on vocational and educational projects in Asia.
+The chief executive of the BWF, Iain McIlwee, said: "Perhaps the biggest change the joinery sector currently faces is to the skills landscape.
+"Now for the first time we have a dedicated training manager role which isn't split with other responsibilities.
+Tony is a vital part of our plan to attract talent into our sector."
+The deputy principal of Kirklees College, June Durrant, has retired this week after 31 years working in further education.
+Ms Durrant has spent the last 13 years of her career at Kirklees College, joining in 2004 as head of school, before becoming a curriculum director in 2008 following its merger with

+Movers &

+Shakers

-In 2016, there was an average of 40 to 50 applicants to the scheme every month.
+was an average of 40 to 50 applicants to the scheme every month.

 "I think younger people are more accepting of funerals as a celebration of life rather than simply mourning, and therefore more willing to come into the business," Ryan said.
 "It is hard to recruit in though as a lot of people think it's a bit morbid."
-Delivered in partnership with Learndirect, apprentices can work towards a level 2 and level 3 certificate in funeral operations and Jenny Atkinson, head of HR for Co-op Funeralcare said: "Working within the funeral industry can be an extremely rewarding and satisfying career.
+Delivered in partnership with Learndirect, apprentices can work towards a level 2 and level 3 certificate in funeral operations and services.
+Jenny Atkinson, head of HR for Co-op Funeralcare said: "Working within the funeral industry can be an extremely rewarding and satisfying career.